drts01/notes/stackedit/Giving Interview.md

  - Did you get stuck at any point?
 How did you get unstuck? (looking up info before asking for help)
  - How did you document your work? (code comments, readme, wiki)
  - How did you deploy?
- -
+ - What would you do different or what could be improved?

 ## Attributes

  - DevOps
 	 - Pipeline stages (Infinite Loop)
-	 - Key compents (i.e. SCM, build server)
+	 - Key components (i.e. SCM, build server)
-	 - Continous Integration, Delivery, vs Deployment
+	 - Continuous Integration, Delivery, vs Deployment
 	 - Awareness of ecosystem (common tools)
 	 - CAMS
 		 - Testing